remarkablemark/remarkablemark.github.io/_posts/2018/2018-10-01-facebook-flux.md

 }
 ```

-It may seem that the dispatch calls are getting repetitive.
+It seems that the dispatch calls are getting _repetitive_.

-So for the next step, we'll create action creators so we don't have to call the dispatcher directly in our component.
+For the next step, we'll add _action creators_ so we don't have to call the dispatcher _directly_ in our component.

 ## Actions

-Create the actions:
+Create the _actions_:

 ```js
 // actions.js
 import dispatcher from './dispatcher';